Apply for the AAUW Student Advisory Council

 - Demonstrate strong communication, interpersonal, planning, and writing skills

-- Have a basic understanding and interest in women’s equality issues
+- Have a basic understanding of and interest in women’s equality issues